idsia-robotics/nanorobotics/index.md

 ## Feb 25 2025
 Two papers from our group accepted at [ICRA 2026](https://2026.ieee-icra.org/):
-- "Tiny-DroNeRF: Tiny Neural Radiance Fields aboard Federated Learning-enabled Nano-drones," in collaboration with University of Bologna and ETH Zurich.
+- "Tiny-DroNeRF: Tiny Neural Radiance Fields aboard Federated Learning-enabled Nano-drones," in collaboration with University of Bologna and ETH Zurich. [arxiv preprint](http://arxiv.org/abs/2603.01850), [supplementary video](https://youtu.be/-frFPUBGa0c).
 - “Self-supervised Domain Adaptation for Visual 3D Pose Estimation of Nano-drone Racing Gates by Enforcing Geometric Consistency,” in collaboration with University of Milan.

 ## Feb 24 2026